Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

 library(glmnet) data("Boston", package = "MASS") x <- model.matrix(medv ~ ., Boston)[, -1] # numeric predictor matrix y <- Boston$medv # median home value set.seed(7) fit <- glmnet(x, y, alpha = 1) # alpha = 1 means Lasso round(coef(fit, s = 0.5)[, 1], 3) #> (Intercept) crim zn indus chas #> 28.322 -0.057 0.000 0.000 2.419 #> nox rm age dis rad #> -12.141 4.126 0.000 -0.783 0.000 #> tax ptratio black lstat #> -0.002 -0.852 0.007 -0.521

-Lasso has dropped four predictors, zn, indus, age, and rad, setting their coefficients to exactly zero.
-The nine survivors are the variables the penalty thinks actually carry signal.
-An ordinary lm() fit on the same data would keep all thirteen with large, noisy estimates.
+Four predictors, zn, indus, age, and rad, came back at exactly zero.
+The nine survivors are the variables the penalty thinks carry real signal.
+An ordinary lm() fit on the same data keeps all thirteen, with large and unstable estimates that move every time the training sample shifts.

 Note

-The glmnet package needs a local R/RStudio session to run.
-Run buttons on glmnet and cv.glmnet blocks are read-only on this page, but every code block is copy-paste ready for your R session.
-Install with install.packages("glmnet").
-The #> lines show the output you will see locally.
+The glmnet package needs a local R/RStudio session.
+Run buttons on glmnet and cv.glmnet blocks are read-only on this page, but every code block is copy-paste ready for your own R session.
+Install once with install.packages("glmnet").
+The #> comments show the output you will see locally.

 Key Insight

 Regularisation is a bias-variance trade.
-You accept coefficients that are slightly biased toward zero in exchange for estimates that barely move when the training sample changes.
-On noisy data that trade is almost always a win.
+You accept coefficients slightly biased toward zero in exchange for estimates that barely move when the training sample changes.
+On noisy or correlated data, that trade is almost always a win.

-Try it: Drop the first predictor (crim) and refit Lasso on the smaller matrix.
-How many non-zero predictors remain at the same lambda?
+Try it: Drop the first predictor (crim) from the matrix and refit Lasso.
+How many non-zero coefficients remain at the same lambda of 0.5?

 RYour turn: Lasso without crim